 Filing the Motion

-The defendant should consult with a lawyer prior to filing any motion.
-Most Circuit Courts (including Oakland, Macomb, Wayne, and throughout Southeastern, Michigan) and the various District Courts require formal pleadings for these types of motions and a formal hearing.
-At the time of the hearing, the Prosecutor’s office will have the opportunity to oppose the Motion, and present arguments in response.
-The Court will then make a decision as to whether or not the Motion to Terminate Probation should be granted.
+The defendant should consult with a lawyer before filing any motion.
+Most Circuit Courts (including Oakland, Macomb, Wayne, and throughout Southeastern Michigan) and the various district courts in Michigan require formal pleadings (written motions) for these types of requests and a formal hearing in court.
+At the time of the hearing, the prosecutor’s office will have the opportunity to oppose the Motion and present arguments in response.
+The judge will then decide whether or not the Motion to Terminate Probation should be granted.
 The defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. routinely appear in courts throughout Michigan and have a track record of achieving exceptional results and extraordinary customer service.

-Unless the defendant has been on probation for an extended period of time from the time of the conviction (normally, at least six months), the filing of the motion may be premature.
+Unless the defendant has served a significant portion of their probation term, the filing of the motion may be premature.
 Additionally, it is important to demonstrate to the court how the probation has impacted the defendant.
-An experienced, aggressive criminal defense attorney will be able to advise you on whether a Motion to Terminate Probation is appropriate and timely.
+An experienced, aggressive criminal defense attorney will be able to advise you on whether a Motion for Early Termination of Probation is appropriate and timely.

-Many individuals experience problems such as loss of employment positions or job advancements, inability to successfully pass background checks, restrictions on travel, loss of benefits, and otherwise, as a result of being on “active probation status.”
+Many individuals experience problems such as loss of employment positions or job advancements, inability to pass background checks successfully, restrictions on travel, loss of benefits, and otherwise, as a result of being on “active probation status.”
 These types of issues can also be taken into consideration at the time of the hearing.